Charging into the Big Ten

 December 20, 2019

-It’s an ordinary day for 16 year-old Darius Snow: attending classes, chatting with friends and preparing for the game after school.
+It’s an ordinary day for 16-year-old Darius Snow: attending classes, chatting with friends and preparing for the game after school.
 That is, until head football coach Nick Saban of the University of Alabama took a trip all the way to Carrollton to pay Darius a personal visit.
 Saban pulled Darius from class to discuss a possible recruitment to Alabama, and that’s when Darius realized a career in college football could be on his horizon.

-Now a senior, Darius has committed to Michigan State University and will be graduate early on Jan.
+Now a senior, Darius has committed to Michigan State University and will be graduating early on Jan.
 2 to enroll there for spring semester.
 After serious considerations, offers and refusals, Darius finalized his decision in April of this year.

 “I wanted to go to a school that I’d be comfortable at, that’s why I chose Michigan State,” Darius said.
 “I didn’t necessarily grow up there, but given that my dad and other people in my family went there, I have always been around it.
 I’ve known the coaches since I was little, and I knew that I’d be comfortable there.”